Joseangel15/ReactDigitalOceanHosting-Guide/README.md

 - GoDaddy
 ##### Currently the only hosting company I have used.
 The others are most likely a similar process.

+### Part 1: Adding domain to Digital Ocean
-1. If you do not have one already, log on to Go Daddy and purchase your desired domain name
+1. If you do not have one already, log on to GoDaddy and purchase your desired domain name
 1. Make sure to open your browser and log in to your Digital Ocean account
 1. Once on the control panel click on Networking on the right-hand side
 ![alt text](https://i.imgur.com/19lzmnZ.png)

 1. In the input box under *Add a domain* enter in your domain name, to the right select your project, and click *Add Domain*
 1. If you don't see *Create new record* click on your domain name which will take you to the domains settings
 1. Under *Create new record* create the two following records: